You are reading the documentation for an older Pickit release. Documentation for the latest release (3.1) can be found here.

 Need help with these settings?
 See the Setup article for more information.

 For this demo, one product file is defined with a single Teach model.
 The model that is being used is the shape from the side.
-The pick frame of this model is located in the center of the cylinder.
-Here it is important that the X-axis of the pick frame is in the center and is pointing in the length direction of the bottle.
-This allows for pick frame alignment (more on this below).
 The matching score and tolerance is set to 80% and 2.4 mm.
 No fusion or downsampling is applied and the detection speed is set to Normal.

 Need help with these settings?
 See the Teach article for more information.

-Also Check collisions with the robot tool is used.
+Also, collision prevention is used.
 A simple cylinder shaped tool is used here.
-Note that since the pick frame is in the center an pick offset in tool is used to compensate for this.
+Note that since the pick point is in the center an pick offset in tool is used to compensate for this.

 Need help with these settings?
 See the Picking article for more information.

 The next step is the robot-camera calibration.
 This process teaches Pickit where the robot base is located w.r.t. to the camera.
-This information is used to transform the object pick-frames into robot coordinates.
+This information is used to transform the object pick points into robot coordinates.
 A detailed description in robot-camera calibration can be found in the article Calibration.

 Here you can download the UR robot program.
 The idea of the program is to pick bottles from one bin and drop them in the other bin.
 The robot will change bin if the bin is empty or if no valid objects are found for a few times in a row.